-Tossing and turning at night?
-Getting frustrated that it seems like you’re up every hour or so and only getting something resembling more of a nap than a restful night’s sleep?
+Are you tossing and turning at night?
+Are you getting frustrated that it seems like you’re up every hour or so and only getting something resembling more of a nap than a restful night’s sleep?
 You are not alone.
-According to various resources, roughly 25 - 35 percent of Americans struggle to get quality shut eye and struggle with some form of insomnia.
+According to various resources, roughly 25 - 35 percent of Americans struggle to get quality shut-eye with some form of insomnia.

 There are many contributing factors to restless sleep.
-Some medical reasons include a diagnosis of insomnia or sleep apnea by a physician, other medical issues that can include sleeplessness as a symptom, and taking medications that can cause restlessness at night or induce sleepiness during the day, which can lead to sleeplessness at night.
+Some medical reasons include a diagnosis of insomnia or sleep apnea by a physician, other medical issues that can consist of sleeplessness as a symptom, and taking medications that can cause restlessness at night or induce sleepiness during the day, leading to insomnia at night.

-However there are some not so good sleep hygiene habits that we unknowingly bring onto ourselves.
-Such as checking emails and social media before bedtime, eating too close to bedtime, or not sticking to a consistent sleep schedule.
+However, we unknowingly bring some not-so-good sleep hygiene habits onto ourselves, such as checking emails and social media before bedtime, eating too close, or not sticking to a consistent sleep schedule.

-The amount of money spent per year on over the counter and prescription sleep-aids is staggering: approximately over 30 billion dollars.
-This number is expected to continue to grow as more people become desperate for some sleep.
+The amount of money spent yearly on over-the-counter and prescription sleep aids is staggering: approximately 30 billion dollars.
+This number is expected to grow as more people become desperate for sleep.

-So what can you do to get better quality sleep without having to resort to sleep-aids?
+So, what can you do to get better quality sleep without sleep aids?

-- Turn off the tv and set down your phone for at least an hour before bed.
-Science based research has shown that avoiding light emitted from electronics before bed time can greatly improve a night’s rest.
-That means, no checking your Facebook or Twitter while in bed.
-And try to avoid falling asleep with the tv on.
+Turn off the TV and set down your phone for at least an hour before bed: Science-based research has shown that avoiding light from electronics before bedtime can significantly improve a night’s rest.
+That means no checking your Facebook or Twitter while in bed.
+And try to avoid falling asleep with the TV on.
 Setting a sleep timer may be a helpful reminder!

-- Forgo the Afternoon Nap: Although tempting, especially when you didn’t get much sleep the night before, naps can affect the amount and quality of sleep you will get over the next night.
-If you really need to squeeze in a few winks, limit yourself to a 20 minute cat nap.
-You’ll wake up refreshed, but should still be able to sleep through the night.
+Forgo the Afternoon Nap: Although tempting, especially when you didn’t get much sleep the night before, naps can affect the amount and quality of sleep you will get the next night.
+If you need to squeeze in a few winks, limit yourself to a 20-minute catnap.
+You’ll wake up refreshed but should still be able to sleep through the night.

-- Try to stick to a consistent schedule as best you can.
-It might be tough setting a strict bedtime, but if you maintain a pretty regular schedule throughout the week - follow it on the weekends too.
-You can’t technically catch up on sleep, but you can ensure better sleep on a regular basis.
+Try to stick to a consistent schedule as best you can: It might be tough setting a strict bedtime, but if you maintain a pretty regular schedule throughout the week - follow it on the weekends, too.
+You can’t technically catch up on sleep, but you can ensure better sleep regularly.

-- Pay attention to your diet.
-Caffeine and sugar in the afternoons or evenings can affect your ability to fall and stay asleep throughout the night.
-Try to limit your intake or try to limit when you’re going to have coffee or a sweet treat to earlier in the day.
+Pay attention to your diet: Caffeine and sugar in the afternoons or evenings can affect your ability to fall and stay asleep throughout the night.
+Try to limit your intake or when you’ll have coffee or a sweet treat earlier in the day.

-- Try a soothing bath and/or some deep stretching or yoga before bed time.
-Implementing relaxing and soothing activities before bed can help you unwind and destress from the day and set you up nicely for some much needed deep sleep.
-Add in some aromatherapy for your bath, such as adding in a few drops of lavender essential oil and see for yourself!
+Try a soothing bath and some deep stretching or yoga before bedtime: Implementing relaxing and gentle activities before bed can help you unwind and destress from the day and set you up nicely for some much-needed deep sleep.
+Add some aromatherapy for your bath, such as adding a few drops of lavender essential oil, and see for yourself!